lbryio/lbry.com/content/faq/backup-data.md

 ## How do I migrate all LBRY related data to a new installation?

 1. Install [LBRY](/get) onto the target PC.
 Close LBRY after the initial startup.
-LBRY minimizes to the system tray by defailt, so make sure that is is completely closed.
+LBRY minimizes to the system tray by default, so make sure that is is completely closed.
 2. Copy the `lbrynet` folder from the previous section into the appropriate [location](/faq/lbry-directories) on your new installation.
 3. Copy the `lbryum` folder from the previous section into the appropriate [location](/faq/lbry-directories) on your new installation.
 4. Copy your LBRY Downloads from the previous section into the appropriate location.